-- It’s helpful to focus the learning in the workshop, rather than on the finished product.
+It’s helpful to focus the learning experience of the workshop, rather than on the finished product.
 Working with unknown clays, glazes and kilns can wreak havoc on finished work expectations.

-- For workshops that are “away” (like at Haystack, Anderson Ranch, Penland, Arrowmont – to name a few, there are many) students can have a very interesting and complicated reaction when they step out of their daily lives for a focused art experience.
-For many, this maybe the first time in years that they are not crazy busy, or responsible for other people (kids, spouses, jobs and so on).
-This away time can lead to much contemplation and sometime profound life reflections.
-Teaching a workshop can often be more intense and personal than teaching a weekly class at an art center of school.
+For workshops that are “away” (like at Haystack, Anderson Ranch, Penland, Arrowmont – to name a few, there are many) students can have a very interesting and complicated reaction when they step out of their daily lives for a focused art experience.
+For many, this may be the first time in years that they are not crazy busy, or responsible for other people (kids, spouses, jobs, and so on).
+This away time can lead to much contemplation and sometimes profound life reflections.
+Teaching a workshop can often be more intense and personal than teaching a weekly class at an art center of the school.

 Things to consider when giving a public (slide) talk: